mohamed-chamrouk/ansible-powerdns-auth/src/README.md

     A:
       - address: 192.168.1.1

-- name: Updating records in rrset kpfleming.powerdns_auth.rrset:
+- name: Adding an RR to an RRset kpfleming.powerdns_auth.rrset:
     api_key: foo
     zone_name: zone.example.